saeyslab/nichenetr/vignettes/ligand_activity_geneset.md

 sample_info = hnscc_expression$sample_info # contains meta-information about the cells
 ```

+## Step 1: Define expressed genes in sender and receiver cell populations

+Our research question is to prioritize which ligands expressed by
+fibroblasts can induce p-EMT in neighboring malignant cells.
+Therefore,
+fibroblasts are the sender cells in this example and malignant cells are
+the receiver cells.

-Secondly, we will determine which genes are expressed in fibroblasts and
+Now, we will determine which genes are expressed in fibroblasts and
 malignant cells from high quality primary tumors.
 Therefore, we wil not
 consider cells from tumor samples of less quality or from lymph node
 metastases.
 To determine expressed genes, we use the definition used by